FoucauldE/responsible-ai-datascience-ipParis.github.io/content/posts/XAI_transformers.md

 <h4 id="quantitative-results">6.1 Quantitative Results</h4>

 <p>
 For the quantitative evaluation, the authors use <strong>AUAC</strong> (Area Under the Activation Curve), that measures how well an explanation highlights the most relevant parts of the input, according to the model’s own internal behavior.
+The AUAC metric is computed from evaluation setups where only the most (or least) relevant parts of the input are kept, to test how well explanations reflect the model's decision-making.
 In this context, a higher AUAC indicates a more faithful and precise explanation.
 </p>

 <style>